Editorial Standards

 What Form 8554‑EP Is, and who must file

-If you hold an Enrolled Retirement Plan Agent credential, Form 8554‑EP is your triennial renewal application.
+If you hold an Enrolled Retirement Plan Agent credential, Form 8554‑EP is your triennial renewal application (this is the ERPA-specific renewal; Enrolled Agents who are not ERPAs file Form 8554 instead).
 Filing on time keeps your authority to practice before the IRS on retirement plan matters.
 When you renew, you certify CE, tax compliance, and fitness to practice, then pay the nonrefundable user fee.
 The fee is set by regulation at 140 per renewal, not 30, and that amount has applied since October 31, 2022.

 You will need: